 The Company has limited experience in manufacturing and selling MUSE in commercial quantities.
 The Company initially experienced product shortages due to higher than expected demand and difficulties encountered in scaling up production of MUSE.
 The Company leased 90,000 square feet of space in New Jersey in which it has constructed manufacturing and testing facilities.
 The FDA and MCA authorized the Company to begin commercial production and shipment of MUSE from its new facility in June and March 1998, respectively.
 In September 1998, the Company closed its contract manufacturing site within PACO Pharmaceutical Services, Inc. and significantly scaled back its manufacturing operations in the New Jersey facility, as a result of lower domestic and international demand for MUSE.
-Production is currently significantly below capacity for the plant.
+Production is currently significantly below capacity for the plant resulting in higher per unit cost.
+The Company does not anticipate being able to increase production beyond current levels until late in 1999.
+As a result, the Company expects that gross margin from the sale of MUSE will be negatively impacted by higher unit costs in future periods, which will have a material adverse affect on the Company's business, financial condition and results of operations.